-According to the 2015 U.S. Department of Agriculture Farm to School Census, 198 Minnesota schools are growing edible gardens.
-Let's work together to maintain the existing gardens and plant a hundred more.
+According to the U.S. Department of Agriculture Farm to School Census, 39% of Minnesota schools are growing edible gardens.
+The resources below can help you start or maintain your own school garden.

 Follow these steps to grow a garden that makes learning come alive for your students.